shamazmazum/voxvision/README.md

 The second library, *voxrnd*, is a SDL-based renderer of voxel datasets with 6 degrees of freedom, collision detection and multicore parallel processing.

+And the third library, *voxengine* manages the first two, opening windows, loading data etc. and provides lua scripting with which you can describe your scene, control camera, do simple keyboard handling etc.

 Is there any API documentation?
 -------------------------------
 You can try to execute `make doc` from building directory (see below) to